mitcommlab/Coding-Documentation/File-Structure-Case-Studies.md

 ### [Case Study 3: A Complex Hierarchy](#casestudy3)

-This example is borrowed from [cookiecutter data science](https://drivendata.github.io/cookiecutter-data-science/).
+This example is borrowed from [Cookiecutter Data Science](https://drivendata.github.io/cookiecutter-data-science/).

 ```
 PROJECT/